jeeannyy/jeeannyy/README.md

 ✨ Passionate about human-computer interactions, media arts and artificial intelligence

-🤖 Main stacks are JavaScript, React.js, TypeScript and Node.js
+🦕 Main stacks are JavaScript, React.js, TypeScript and Node.js

-🦕 Eager to expand my existing knowledge and broad experience in a collaborative working environment